itaifish/NCTRC-Check-In-App/README.md

 1. Prerequisites

-   - This setup guide is made with the assumption that you are hosting the backend on an AWS EC2 instance.
+   - This setup guide is made with the assumption that you are hosting the backend on an AWS EC2 instance and that you have an AWS account.
 If this is not the case, you will have to alter your methodology accordingly

 2. Installing

+   0. Create User account for DynamoDB

+      - Instructions based on the tutorial found [here](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/signup-create-iam-user.html)

+      - Follow the above tutorial.
+The username can be anything, but make sure the access type is **Programmatic access**

+      - On the next page it will ask you to create a group.
+Once again, the group name can be anything, but make sure that you check **AmazonDynamoDBFullAccess**

+      - Go ahead and create the user, you don't need to change any more settings

+      - It will bring you to a user page with Access key ID and secret.
+Go ahead and jot those down, youll need them in a bit

    1. Login to your AWS account and spin up an EC2 Instance in Ubuntu version 18.04.
 Default settings are fine, and the instance can be as lightweight as you want (micro/nano).